veit/jupyter-tutorial/docs/productive/git/jupyter-config.rst

         smudge = cat
         required = true

+      ``clean``
+           is applied when adding changes to the stage area.
+       ``smudge``
+           is used when resetting the workspace by changes from the stage area.

    #.
 Then you have to specify the following in the ``~/.gitattributes`` file:

       .. code-block:: ini